aaron-imbrock/dkr-deploy/DEPLOY.md

 At line 3 we define the services.
 This section is used to define the containers and their configurations that make up your application.
 In this case, there's a single service named web.

 * `web`: This is the name of the service, and it can be anything you choose.
 It's used to refer to this service in Docker Compose commands.
-  * `build: .`: This tells Docker Compose to build an image using the Dockerfile in the current directory (.), and which sets up a Python environment, installs dependencies from a requirements.txt file, and copies the current directory into the /code directory inside the container.
+  * `build: .`: This tells Docker Compose to build an image using the Dockerfile in the current directory (.)
   * `command`: Specifies the command to run inside the container.
 Here, it's running gunicorn.

 Here is ours.
 We run it with `docker compose up`.